Apparently, there is a day called Sanctity of Life Sunday. I don’t know if I ever knew there was such a thing.

 The shame.
 The blame.
 The soul-sickness.

-It wasn’t spoken aloud.
+It was never spoken aloud.
 When I tried to express something, once, I was hushed with a harsh word and a harsher expression.
 So, I clammed up and moved on.
-It’s never been spoken.

 I thought my mother would understand my loss, my pain, my hopelessness.